MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/process-related-events.md

 The `BrowserProcessExited` event indicates that the main browser process has exited and its resources (including its child processes) have been released.
 This can happen for the following reasons:

 * All WebView2 controls from the `CoreWebView2Environment` have been closed.
 Example app scenarios include:
-   * Clearing the user data folder
+   * Clearing the user data folder.
-   * Updating the WebView2 Runtime
+   * Updating the WebView2 Runtime.
-   * Restarting with a different environment configuration
+   * Restarting with a different environment configuration.
-   * Clearing the auth cache
+   * Clearing the auth cache.

 * The main browser process failed.
 See [The main browser process has exited unexpectedly](#the-main-browser-process-has-exited-unexpectedly), above.